Dasharo/docs/docs/kb/pcr-measurements.md

 differently), user actions (picked a boot option from a menu or not), failure to boot and other things.

-ATM (at the moment) in the table means as of June 2024.
+ATM (at the moment) in the table means as of September 2025.
 Empty cells match contents of the last non-empty cell, so that it's easier to read sequences of measurements.